pirogronian/LoveAudioTester/README.md

 A: Make sure there is selected main menu -> Windows -> Sources and click on it.

+Q: What is the recent release version?

+A: 0.5, but it's updated quiet frequently.

 Q: What's planned next?

-A: Possibly everything related to love.audio subsystem + some tweaks around love.filesystem and Slab for better usability.
+A: For version 0.6: listener info/control.
+For version 0.7: basic audio data info/control.
+For 0.8 or maybe along with earlier one: basic graphical presentation of spatial sources parameters.
+Ultimately: possibly everything related to love.audio subsystem + some tweaks around love.filesystem and Slab for better usability.
 Detailed tasks order is unknown, though.